-- Leasehold improvements
+Leasehold improvements

+Fixtures and fittings

+Computer equipment

 Life of lease

-- Fixtures and fittings 3 4 years
+3 - 4 years

-- Computer equipment 3 years
+3 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the statement of comprehensive income.